push-eax/coffirc/README.md

 # coffirc
-A feature-incomplete Java IRC client that I wrote in 4 hours, supports one channel at a time, and is really horrendous.
+A feature-incomplete Java IRC client.
+It supports one channel at a time and can't handle disconnections properly.

 ## Commands